talatkuyuk/nodejs-express-jwt-mongodb-boilerplate/README.md

 # node-express-mongo-boilerplate

+## The Aim

+This project is aimed to provide a boilerplate for a typical backend REST API application.

 I created **model-controller-service** structure.
 I use **joi** to validate Environment Variables.
 I use **express-validator** to validate requests.
 I use **winston** as a logger.
 I use **morgan** handler to log api requests.

-# to run
+## to run

-npm install
+> npm install

-Create .env file considering the .env.example.
+Create `.env` file considering the `.env.example`.
-Set MongoDB URL in that .env file.
-Set mail server in that .env file.
+Set MongoDB, Redis and SMTP server URLs in the `.env` file.
+Chose the server http or https; and provide SSL files in the `/ssl` directory, if necessary.

 Choose one of below commands

 > nodemon src/server.js
 > npm run dev

+## to deploy

+I added two remotes `origin` and `heroku`

+> git add remote <github-repo>
+> git add remote <heroku-repo>

-I added two remote: origin and heroku to see: git remot -v git push origin main git push heroku main
+to see: git remote -v
+git push origin main
+git push heroku main